-Helendale CSD is committed to providing our customers with high-quality and reliable water.
+Helendale CSD is committed to providing our customers with high-quality safe drinking water.
 We are proud to announce that your tap water met all United States Environmental Protection Agency (U.S. EPA) and State drinking water health standards.

-The District has approximately 2,814 service connections, which includes residential and business customers.
-In 2016, we provided 1,479 acre-feet of potable (drinkable) water to customers.
+The District has approximately 2,816 service connections, which includes residential and business customers.
+In 2017, we provided 1,495 acre-feet of potable (drinkable) water to customers.
 Through our trained and certified water professionals, citizens have the security of knowing their drinking water has proper monitoring and oversight.
-We are committed to providing our customers with high-quality and reliable water.
+We are committed to providing our customers with high-quality and safe drinking water.